 Automatic and Custom Loan IDs

 • Credit Limit – With this option, the customer has a credit limit and can both repay the loan and receive additional advancements up to the credit limit.

-- Lease – A typical lease is typically renting an automobile to a customer.
-Payments are calculated using the typical lease payment calculation.
+• Lease – A typical lease will rent an automobile or other collateral to a borrower.
+This option will use the typical lease payment calculation.

-- Interest Only – This option will calculate payments equal to the amount of interest that accrues on the loan balance in a single payment period.
+• Interest Only – This option will calculate payments equal to the amount of interest that accrues on the loan balance in a single payment period.

-- Simple Interest – This option will calculate payments and interest in the standard way.
+• Simple Interest – This option will calculate payments and interest in the standard way.
 Interest on the loan and interest allocation of individual payments will change depending on whether payments are made on time.

-- Simple Interest Locked – This will calculate interest in the same way as Simple Interest, but the borrower will only pay that amount of interest, no more, no less.
+• Simple Interest Locked – This will calculate interest in the same way as Simple Interest, but the borrower will only pay that amount of interest, no more, no less.